rnabioco/rbi-website/content/education/summer-program/_index.md

 Important information:

-- 10-week program.
-June 3-August 9, 2019 (start/end date flexible). $5000
+- 10-week program, from early June through early August (start and end dates flexible). $5000 stipend.
-  stipend.

-- Opportunities to work hands-on in the lab of a research mentor on one of a broad range of cutting-edge RNA research projects.
+- Opportunities for hands-on research expericnece in the lab of a research mentor on one of a broad range of cutting-edge RNA research projects.

 - An orientation day to the RNA Bioscience Initiative and Internship Program.